slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *The closer you are to the truth, the more silent you become inside."
 -- Naval Ravikant*
-> *Sometimes people dont want to hear the truth because they don't want their illusions destroyed."
+> *Sometimes people dont want to hear the truth because they don’t want their illusions destroyed."
 -- Friedrich Nietzsche*
 -->